 Sometimes shells with the same name will vary in appearance.
 For instance, the gastropod you found may be a juvenile (baby seashell) and doesn’t look at all like the large shell it would have grown into.
 See my Lightning Whelk picture, with mature and juvenile shells side by side.
 It took me a while to figure out what that little one was!

-If you have a lot of shells you want to identify, or if you plan to continue your collection and will visit a beach often, then you may want to buy a good seashell identification book.
+I suggest buying a good seashell identification book.
 Buy one that is specific to your area, or the area you plan to visit, because the same types of shells are not always found everywhere in the world.
 The great thing about having a book to reference is that it should give you the scientific name of the shells.
 The National Audubon Society Field Guide to North American Seashells (National Audubon Society Field Guides) is the book I started with.
 Once you find the scientific name of a shell, it’s easier to search online for a picture.

 The more you learn about seashells, the less you will take them for granted, and the more you will appreciate each shell you collect for the diverse and amazing animal that created it.